New Zealand Short Term Training Scholarships for Pacific and Timor-Leste citizens

-- I expect to meet the academic entry requirements for my preferred courses determined by my preferred education institution.
+- I expect to meet the academic entry requirements (including English language requirements) for my planned training programme.

-- If my scholarship is for less than six months, then I intend to return to my country for one year at the end of my scholarship to contribute to my country’s social and economic development.
+- I am committed to returning to my home country for one year or more at the end of my scholarship to contribute to my country’s social and economic development.

 The New Zealand Short Term Training Scholarships application process differs depending on which country you are from.
 You may be able to apply all year round, or within application opening and closing dates.

 Contact your local New Zealand Embassy or High Commission at any time for the scholarship application dates and to get the application form.
 Embassy and High Commission staff can help you to complete the application form.

 If your scholarship is approved, you will receive a Letter of Offer with the conditions of your scholarship.
 All scholars must accept and abide by these conditions.

 You must submit these supporting documents with your application: